 In the recent Q2 revenue release, Microsoft clocked $36.2 billion while registering an overall growth of 14%.

-Microsoft as ever divided the earnings into three primary revenue streams, i.e., Commercial (includes the commercial portion of LinkedIn), Productivity & Business Processes and Intelligent Cloud, and More Personal Computing.
-Multiple factors are there to support such gargantuan growth.
+As always, Microsoft divided the earnings into three primary revenue streams — Commercial (includes the commercial portion of LinkedIn), Productivity & Business Processes and Intelligent Cloud, and More Personal Computing.
+Multiple factors contributed to such encouraging growth.

-Investors have witnessed Microsoft’s success in attracting new cloud-computing customers.
-This, in turn, helped the company to accelerate earnings, revenue, and, obviously, stock growth.
-Azure is up against its dominant rival, Amazon Web Services, in the battle to raise its market share.
+Investors witnessed Microsoft’s success in attracting new cloud-computing customers.
+This in turn boosted company’s earnings, revenue, and, obviously, stock growth.
+Azure is battling its dominant rival, Amazon Web Services, increase its market share.
 Microsoft is getting close to the cloud crown.

 Read the full story here: How did Azure help Microsoft’s Q2 earnings to beat analysts’ expectations?

 3. In 2019, Private Equity Firms closed the highest number of Data Center M&A

 The latest report from Synergy Research Group reveals the number of data center-oriented M&A deals signed in 2019, and for the first time, it crossed the 100 deals mark.